arista-channel/acws/docs/wired/a02_lab.md

          1. Click on port `Ethernet14` on your assigned switch
          2. Choose the `Port Profile` of `Wireless-Access-Point`
          3. Click `Yes` radio button under `Enabled`
+         4. Click `Review`

          ![Campus Dashboard](./assets/images/a02/08_assign_port_1.png)

     === "Student 2"

-         4. Click on port `Ethernet14` on your assigned switch
+         1. Click on port `Ethernet14` on your assigned switch
-         5. Choose the `Port Profile` of `Wireless-Access-Point`
+         2. Choose the `Port Profile` of `Wireless-Access-Point`
-         6. Click `Yes` radio button under `Enabled`
+         3. Click `Yes` radio button under `Enabled`
+         4. Click `Review`

          ![Campus Dashboard](./assets/images/a02/08_assign_port_2.png)

-6. Click `Review`

-7. You can review the configuration before pushing, but all in the same workflow.
+6. You can review the configuration before pushing, but all in the same workflow.
 Hit `Confirm` to push the access port config when ready!

     ![Campus Dashboard](./assets/images/a02/08_assign_port_3.png)

-8. Once the `Change Control` has been executed, click `Configure Additional Inputs` to configure another access port
+7. Once the `Change Control` has been executed, click `Configure Additional Inputs` to configure another access port

     ![Campus Dashboard](./assets/images/a02/09_add_inputs.png)

-9. Let's now configure our Raspberry Pi port, make sure you identify your assigned switch `pod<##>-leaf1(a|b)`
+8. Let's now configure our Raspberry Pi port, make sure you identify your assigned switch `pod<##>-leaf1(a|b)`

     !!! warning "Student Device"